-I was asked to join a growing number of patients in an ME support group by one endocrinologist.
-I believed that since these were thyroid patients with symptoms of hypothyroidism (or ME) then this simply meant that my endocrinologist at the time was happy to stick a label on me and push me into a room to commiserate on my bad luck and lack of future with others that he had failed to help.
+I was asked to join a growing number of patients in an ME/CFS support group by one endocrinologist.
+I believed that since these were thyroid patients with symptoms of hypothyroidism (or ME/CFS), this simply meant that my endocrinologist was happy to stick a label on me and push me into a room to commiserate on my bad luck and lack of a future with others that he had failed to help.

 I concluded that a trial of T3 was necessary.
-This was needed at the very least to see if I could learn more about what 'broken' inside of me.
+This was needed at the very least to see if I could learn more about what was 'broken' inside of me.
 I knew something was broken because such a wide range of T4 dosages had been tried and had all failed.
 I also knew that this had all occurred after the advent of my autoimmune thyroid problem - Hashimoto's thyroiditis.
 I was totally healthy prior to this point.

 Eventually, I found a doctor who allowed me to try natural desiccated thyroid (NDT) and then T4/T3.
 We also used hydrocortisone and prednisolone.
 None of these treatments made a bit of difference.
 Then eventually I got the T3 trial that I had wanted for so long.

-With T3 the lights went on.
-Within a week I could get up the stairs at home easily.
+With T3, the lights went on.
+Within a week I could get up the stairs at home more easily.
 My digestive problems all vanished within days.
 I began to be able to think clearly and function once again.
 Within a few weeks I felt like I was a different person - not the shambling wreck of a human being, old before his time.
 T3 on its own was the answer and the clue.
-My problems had definitely been occurring at a cellular level and beyond the ability of any blood test to see them.
-I now refer to this type of issue as 'impaired cellular response to thyroid hormone' because I know now that there are many causes for this.
-In my case it is not a reverse T3 issue as so many people immediately leap to.
+I still had a lot of fatigue issues and these arose from my continuing low cortisol, which I still had to resolve.

-It tool me nearly three years to completely finalise my dosage and understand how to use T3 correctly.
+It took me nearly three years to completely finalise my dosage and understand how to use T3 correctly.
 I had to apply all my background in science and applied research to understand everything I needed to know to get to grips with T3.
+I had to raise my cortisol levels a lot to really be able to properly recover.
 It was worth it however.

-When I first began to discuss T3 on forums I frequently met ignorance, defensiveness, incredulity and even abuse from other thyroid patients.
+When I first began to discuss T3-Only use on forums many years ago, I frequently met ignorance, defensiveness, incredulity and even abusive and rude comments from other thyroid patients.
 There was so little discussion about T3 and so few people who had good experiences of using it that I found the Internet forums to be quite difficult places to inhabit.
-The situation is quite different today.
+The situation is somewhat different today.
 More and more thyroid patients in the UK and the USA are trying to gather information about T3.
-In the past couple of years I have spoken to dozens of thyroid patients who have managed to recover their health using T3 and many patients are now hungry for information about this relatively unknown and under-prescribed thyroid medication.
+Over the years I have now spoken to thousands of thyroid patients who have managed to recover their health using T3-Only.
+Many patients are now hungry for information about this under-prescribed thyroid medication.

-However, increasingly I get questions from people who want to know if they might be able to get well by taking T3 instead of T4.
+However, increasingly I get questions from people who want to know if they might be able to get well by taking T3-Only instead of T4.
 Some people even consider switching directly from their current T4 medication to T3.
 This increasing trend has provided me with the title of this short article.
-T3 is not an easy drug to use and any patient and doctor who begins to introduce T3, whether on its own or in combination with T4 or NDT, must know quite a lot about it before commencing its use.
+T3 is not an easy drug to use and any patient or doctor who begins to introduce T3, whether on its own or in combination with T4 or NDT, must know quite a lot about it before commencing its use.

-My own personal view is that some of these thyroid medications are more difficult to use than others.
+Some of these thyroid medications are more difficult to use than others.
 I believe that the order goes like this (with increasing difficulty):

-1. T4 (levothyroxine)
+1. T4 (levothyroxine) - easiest to use

 2. T4 / T3 in combination